List of Transformers: Prime episodes

-Transformers: Prime is a computer animated television series which premiered on November 29, 2010, on Hub Network, Hasbro's and Discovery's joint venture, which began broadcasting on October 10, 2010, in the United States.
-The series was also previewed on Hub Network on November 26, 2010, as a one-hour special.
+Transformers: Prime is an animated television series which premiered on November 26, 2010, on Hub Network, Hasbro's and Discovery's joint venture, which began broadcasting that year in the United States.
 Transformers: Prime was renewed for a second season, which premiered on February 18, 2012, also on Hub Network.
 The third and final season premiered on March 22, 2013.